Autumn 2024 Admissions

 - Whether you were the instructor of record or an assistant in the classroom

 Use the online application to provide contact information for three people who will submit letters of recommendation.
 The recommendations should include information on relevant experience, familiarity with, a commitment to, and the relation of career goals to the field of TESOL, as well as a candidate's academic potential and teaching ability.

-For applicants using TOEFL as proof of English Language Proficiency: We do not typically admit applicants with a combined TOEFL score below 100.
-We do not accept the IELTS.
+***For applicants using TOEFL as proof of English Language Proficiency: we do not typically admit applicants with a combined TOEFL score below 100.

 Requirements to hold a TA-ship/ASE teaching position: MATESOL students interested in an Academic Student Employee (ASE) position must also demonstrate English language proficiency in one of the ways listed on the UW Graduate School’s Policy 5.2: Conditions of Appointment for TAs who are not Native Speakers of English.
 You must receive a score of at least 26 on the speaking section of TOEFL-iBT or a score of at least 7.0 on the speaking section of the IELTS in order to be eligible to teach.

 How to submit official TOEFL scores: Contact the Educational Testing Service (ETS) to order your official TOEFL score report.
 TOEFL scores are valid for two years from the test date.
 Our institution code is: 4854.
 Department code: 99 (any department).